arnavas25/Spotify-Clone/README.md

 │

-├── index.html        # Main HTML file
+├── spotifyClone.html        # Main HTML file

-├── style.css         # Styling using CSS
+├── spotifyClone.css         # Styling using CSS

 └── .png /.jpeg              # File for album covers, icons, etc.

 💻 How to Use

 Download or clone this repository.

-Open spotifyCLone.html in your browser.
+Open spotifyClone.html in your browser.

 You will see the layout of a simple Spotify homepage.